 - 1 cup dry-roasted peanuts, unsalted

-- 1/4 teaspoon pinch of red chilli paste or flakes
+- 1/4 tsp pinch of red chili paste or flakes

-Place all ingredients in a blender or food processor and blend or process until sauce is crunchy and lightly smooth.
+Place all ingredients in a blender or food processor and blend or process into a crunchy and lightly smooth sauce.

 Add a little more water or coconut milk as needed to achieve the right consistency.

 Add a squeeze of extra if required for more acidity fresh lime or lemon juice.

 If you'd prefer it sweeter, add a little more sugar